 Hodges-Tomlinson’s traits allow him to be sticky in coverage, but there will always be concerns about how his size translates.
 His length limits his disruption window, and in the NFL, larger boundary receivers with heightened athleticism pose a mismatch.
 His combination of short-range explosiveness, physicality, and ball skills would make him an exceptional fit for the slot, so Hodges-Tomlinson is somewhat versatile in that respect.

-Despite his size, Hodges-Tomlinson should earn Day 2 recognition if he can keep trending up in 2021.
+Despite his size, Hodges-Tomlinson could earn Day 2 recognition if he can keep trending up in 2022.
 His size limits his upside in the NFL Draft, but he has the athleticism, competitive fire, and the playmaking ability to be a defensive contributor.

 Tre’Vius Hodges-Tomlinson Player Profile